 Step 8 Where these steps do not result in improvement in behaviour, or where a child's unacceptable behaviour causes injury or risk of harm (emotional or physical) to another, or deliberate damage to property, the Headteacher / Deputy Headteacher should be involved.
 An immediate sanction will be applied and parents informed.

 Parents will then be involved by: -

-- Letter home outlining events, actions and consequences and/or - A formal meeting with parents, child and school to discuss ways forward
+- A telephone call or email outlining events, actions and consequences and/or - A formal meeting with parents, child and school to discuss ways forward